dc365710651/EEC-201-FINAL-PROJECT/README.md

 ## Data Collection

-In this project, the algorithm is implement on three dataset, *non-student speech*, 2024 Student Audio Recording, 2025 Student Audio Recording.
-Non-student speech dataset
+In this project, the algorithm is implemented on three datasets: **non-student speech**, **2024 Student Audio Recording**, and **2025 Student Audio Recording**.
+The **Non-student speech** dataset consists of 19 audio recordings, all of which contain the word "zero."
+The training set contains 11 samples, and the remaining 11 samples constitute the testing set.

+The **2024 Student Audio Recording** dataset consists of 76 audio recordings, including 38 recordings of "zero" and 38 recordings of "twelve."
+Half of "zero" forms the training set, and the remaining half of "zero" forms the testing set.
+The same split applies to the "twelve" recordings.

+Similarly, the **2025 Student Audio Recording** dataset consists of 92 audio recordings, including 46 recordings of "five" and 46 recordings of "eleven."
+Half of "five" forms the training set, and the remaining half of "five" forms the testing set.
+The same split applies to the "eleven" recordings.

 ## B. Speech Preprocessing